ethereum/EIPs/SIPS/sip-53.md

 ## Implementation

 A full smart contract implementation is provided in [a pull request](https://github.com/Synthetixio/synthetix/pull/537).
-There is also an [accompanying pull request](https://github.com/Synthetixio/synthetix-docs/pull/16) documentation.
+There is also an [accompanying pull request](https://github.com/Synthetixio/synthetix-docs/pull/16) for documentation.

 ---